 How Alcohol Affects the Liver

-Dr. Magnus jayaraj emphasizes that understanding how alcohol affects the liver is critical.
+Dr. Magnus Jayaraj emphasizes that understanding how alcohol affects the liver is critical.
 Alcohol is processed by the liver, and excessive consumption can cause fatty liver disease, hepatitis, or cirrhosis.
 These conditions prevent the liver from functioning properly and can lead to long-term damage.

 Does Your Liver Hurt When It’s Healing?